Anne de Joyeuse: Normandy

 Joyeuse had difficulty with the Parlement in registering his appointment, as they protested that Norman liberties dictate that only the heir to the throne or a son of the king could be their governor.
 Alençon responded by claiming the governate for himself, which according to Le Roux therefore made Joyeuse's appointment a deliberate attempt of the king to limit his brothers ambitions.

 In April 1583 Henri went further, subordinating the governors of Rouen, Le Havre, Honfleur, Caen, Cherbourg and Granville to Joyeuse.
-The example of a previous governor of Normandie Admiral Annebault was deployed to justify this extraordinary arrangement.
-Despite all the power concentrated into his hands, Normandie would not be easy to govern.
+The example of a previous governor of Normandy Admiral Annebault was deployed to justify this extraordinary arrangement.
+Despite all the power concentrated into his hands, Normandy would not be easy to govern.
 The province contained only four ordinance companies, and around 200 infantrymen in Rouen and Le Havre.

-Joyeuse worked quickly to make a good impression on the Norman nobility, making the king suppress a venal office which was much despised in Normandie.
+Joyeuse worked quickly to make a good impression on the Norman nobility, making the king suppress a venal office which was much despised in Normandy.
 He also worked to impose his control.
 Back in late 1582, prior to becoming governor, Joyeuse had appointed his naval commander and relative Aymar de Chaste to the post of lieutenant of Caen.
 This would be followed in 1583 with the establishment of Chaste as lieutenant of Dieppe.
 He gained a further boon when two important offices were quickly vacated after his ascent, allowing him to choose replacements.
 The governor of Dieppe died and Joyeuse selected one of his relatives, Chaste to replace him.
 The following year on 21 June, he was able to take over the governate of Le Havre on the retirement of its incumbent, before choosing to sell the office to André de Brancas.
 In Caen he established a vicomte from Languedoc, Gaspard Pelet as governor and bailli (bailiff).
 Pelet was the guidon (Guide) of his ordinance company.